 - A 1031 like-kind exchange is not a tax “loophole,” but rather a deferral – the owner pays tax on the property when it is ultimately sold for cash, as opposed to when it is exchanged for another property.

-- 1031 exchanges are only allowed for investment or business property, but in some cases can be used for properties such as vacation rental homes, and for tenants in common real estate.
+- 1031 exchanges are only allowed for investment or business property, which in some cases can be used for properties such as vacation rental homes, and for tenants in common real estate.

 - Timing is important.
 A “replacement property” must be designated within 45 days of the sale of your property, and you must close the deal on the new property within six months (180 days) of designating it.